 Builder is responsible for creating new builds from

-Creating a new build is essentially determining the exact steps and other properties of the build and/or test sequence to execute.
+Creating a new build is essentially determining the following properties of the subsequent build:

 BuildFactory that is attached to each

 BuildRequest as soon as it is possible, that is, as soon as the associated worker becomes free.

 When a worker becomes free, the build master will select the oldest